-Make your business more efficient with Open Commerce
+Make your business more efficient with AI-powered Open Commerce

-Open Commerce is a digital commerce platform that unlocks the full value of the traditional distribution model.
-It is designed to enable brands, distributors, and retailers to connect and trade directly with each other on a digital platform.
+Open Commerce is a new way of trading that unlocks the full value of the traditional distribution model.
+It is designed to enable brands, distributors, and retailers to connect and trade directly with each other on an open digital platform without any restrictions.

 Unlike other digital solutions, anyone can get started with Open Commerce because it is easy to use and provides clear, compelling value for everyone along the distribution chain.
-Brands gain real-time visibility across the supply chain with access to syndicated, real-time data at POS.
+Brands gain real-time visibility across the supply chain with access to syndicated, real-time data from over 50,000 live data points.
 Distributors can buy directly from brands and sell to retailers on the same app, making it easier to manage their entire retail business online.
 Retailers of any kind can log onto a simple app and, within 24 hours, access multiple distributors and brands and start placing orders for their stock.

-RedCloud has built the world’s first Open Commerce platform, Red101 Africa.
-With Red101 Africa, retailers simply need to download an app, and they can manage their business right from their mobile devices.
-With Red101 Africa, a retailer in even the most remote locations can buy stock from any brand or distributor to restock their shelves,
+RedCloud has built the world’s first AI-powered Intelligent Open Commerce platform, Red101®.
+With the Red101® app, retailers simply need to download an app, and they can manage their business right from their mobile devices; retailers in even the most remote locations can buy stock from any brand or distributor to restock their shelves.

-With Open Commerce, you can make every single customer or field agent’s journey worthwhile because you know that you are responding intelligently to existing demand, which leads to consistent sales growth month-on-month.
+For brands and distributors on our Intelligent Open Commerce Platform™, you can make every single customer or field agent’s journey worthwhile because you know that you are responding intelligently to existing demand, which leads to consistent sales growth month-on-month.